commonknowledge/covid-19-mutual-aid-list-sync/README.md

 The Airtable was manually updated to ensure everything in the spreadsheet is in the Airtable.
 After this sync point, the spreadsheet is canonical and the source of truth.

-We have shut the Airtable input form down, with a soft direct to the form to add to the spreadsheet.
+We have shut the Airtable input form down, with a soft redirect to the form to add to the spreadsheet.

 ### `freedom-to-airtable.js`

 This soft-syncs the Freedom list with the Common Knowledge Airtable in both directions

 - It finds what is missing from the Freedom list and updates Airtable to mark those which are.
 Freedom staff can then see a view of this via Airtable and update the list once they've verified the groups.
 - It finds everything on the Freedom list but not in the Airtable.
-As these are often fewer.
-The Covid-19 Mutual Aid - UK spreadsheet is canonical, these are printed out in order to be written back manually.
+As the spreadsheet is canonical, these are printed out in order to be written back manually.

 ### Persistantly Running Syncs